Normal

 Normal sits at Plaça de l'Oli in Girona's old town, a square that functions as a natural gathering point in the medieval quarter.
 The address alone tells you something about the register the Roca family is aiming for here: a public plaza rather than a destination address.
 The space is designed to feel accessible and grounded rather than theatrical.
 Where El Celler de Can Roca asks you to surrender an evening and several hundred euros, Normal asks only that you show up hungry.
 For a special occasion, that lower-stakes setting actually works in its favour: the food carries the weight of the meal without the ceremonial scaffolding of a tasting menu.

 The cooking centres on traditional Catalan recipes, with stews and slow-cooked preparations forming the backbone of the menu.
 What sets Normal apart from a standard Catalan trattoria is the consistent vegetable work: Nolla builds generous, seasonal vegetable preparations through most dishes, not just as a garnish but as a structural component.
 The starters lean heavily vegetable-forward, which matters if you are eating in a season of abundance.
-Girona sits in a region where the agricultural calendar is distinct: spring brings young legumes and wild herbs, autumn pulls in mushrooms and game, and summer produces the tomatoes and peppers that Catalan cooking has always depended on.
-Timing your visit around what is in the ground is a reasonable strategy, and Normal's kitchen gives you reason to think about it.
+Girona sits in a region where the agricultural calendar is distinct: spring brings young legumes and wild herbs, autumn pulls in mushrooms and game, summer produces the tomatoes and peppers that Catalan cooking has always depended on.
+Timing your visit around what is in the ground is a reasonable strategy, Normal's kitchen gives you reason to think about it.

 The seasonal rotation here is not a marketing concept — it follows the logic of using top-quality local products when they are at their leading.
 Dishes described as "always generously composed with tasty vegetable preparations of the season" suggest the menu shifts with what is available rather than what is branded.
 If you visit in late autumn, expect mushroom-led preparations and heavier stew work.
 A spring visit skews lighter, with more raw or lightly cooked vegetable starters.
 This makes repeat visits more interesting than a static menu would.
 For a first visit, the practical takeaway is: trust what is local and seasonal rather than hunting for a specific dish.

 Chef Elisabet Nolla is working within the Roca family's framework but has made the cooking her own.
 The family-recipe foundation gives the menu a coherence that feels earned rather than assembled from trend.
-It is the kind of food that rewards attention without demanding it , appropriate for a celebratory lunch where conversation matters as much as what is on the plate.
+It is the kind of food that rewards attention without demanding it, appropriate for a celebratory lunch where conversation matters as much as what is on the plate.

-Normal is easy to book by Girona standards, particularly when compared to the months-out waitlists at El Celler de Can Roca or Massana.
-That said, Girona's old town draws consistent tourist traffic, and the Roca family name brings additional attention.
+, which is a reliable signal for a restaurant at this price tier.
+That said, Girona's old town draws consistent tourist traffic, the Roca family name brings additional attention.
 Booking 1–2 weeks ahead is sensible for a weekend visit; weekday lunches are more forgiving.
 Do not count on a same-day table unless you are flexible on time.
 Reservations: Recommended 1–2 weeks out for weekends.
 Dress: Casual.
-Budget: €€ , expect a price point accessible for most travellers.
+Budget: €€, expect a price point accessible for most travellers.
 Address: Plaça de l'Oli, 1, 17004 Girona.
 Cuisine: Traditional Catalan.

 How It Compares